-Witness Confident is an independent charity that is taking a stand against a walk-on-by culture and works for a more enlightened Criminal Justice System.
-We launched focusing on the growing problem of street violence and resolved to identify ways to refresh the Criminal Justice System so it better serves victims, witnesses and the wider public.
-In 2012 we launched an interactive map to enable the Met and Londoners to report, see and better understand street violence in the capital.
-Throughout our work our approach has been that
+Witness Confident is an independent charity that is taking a stand against a walk-on-by culture and campaigns for a more enlightened Criminal Justice System.
+We launched on 9 September 2009 with plans to refresh the Criminal Justice System so it better serves victims, witnesses and the wider public.
+We recognise that

 Our goal is to reduce the levels of crime in and fear across society.